PaperMC/docs/docs/paper/dev/api/inventory-holder.md

 # InventoryHolder

-Using an InventoryHolder is a great way of identifying your plugin's inventories in events.
+InventoryHolder can be used to identify your plugin's inventories in events.

 ## Why use an InventoryHolder?

-InventoryHolder greatly simplifies the steps you need to do to make sure an inventory was created by your plugin.
+InventoryHolder simplifies the steps you need to do to make sure an inventory was created by your plugin.

 Using inventory names for identification is unreliable as other plugins can create inventories with names exactly as yours and with Components you need to make sure the name is exactly the same or serialize it to other formats.